41 Cruise Essentials You Shouldn’t Cruise Without

 united states passport on a wooden tablePin

-I discovered mine was too close to expiring when planning our Celebrity Beyond cruise to the Mediterranean.
-It prompted me to expedite its renewal immediately upon returning from our last cruise to avoid any hassles with our upcoming cruises.
+When planning our Celebrity Beyond cruise to the Mediterranean, I discovered mine was too close to expiring.
+This prompted me to expedite its renewal immediately upon returning from our last cruise to avoid any hassles with our upcoming cruises.

 2. Sturdy Luggage With Wheels That Glide